Last Updated May 28, 2026

 - test enclosure and mounting assumptions before any simulated field deployment

-If the device logs inconsistently, the problem may come from power stability, antenna orientation, SD card behavior, or GPS signal quality rather than from the coordinate parser itself.
+If the device logs inconsistently, the problem may come from power stability, antenna orientation, SD card behavior, enclosure interference, or GPS signal quality rather than from the coordinate parser itself.

 Suggested Performance Metrics